 The burden of proof is on the student to show that it is more likely than not that the action complained of violated a University rule, policy, or established practice.

 The panel will prepare a written report, recommending findings and a resolution of the matter.
 The panel must submit its report within 15 calendar days of the close of the hearing, unless there are compelling reasons for delay.
 The chair will send the report to the dean of the college, who will distribute the report to the parties.
 For graduate students, the report is submitted to the Vice Provost and Dean of Graduate Education.
-If the complaint challenged an action personally engaged in by the dean, the senior academic administrator responsible for the college (either the Senior Vice President for Academic Affairs and Provost, or the Vice President for Health Sciences) will appoint another administrator to fulfill the dean's role under this procedure.
+If the complaint challenged an action personally engaged in by the dean, the senior academic administrator responsible for the college (either the Executive Vice President and Provost, or the Vice President for Health Sciences) will appoint another administrator to fulfill the dean's role under this procedure.

 - Decision by the Dean.
 The dean will review the panel's report and may review any other parts of the hearing record.
 The dean has full discretion to accept, modify, or reject the panel recommendations.
 Within 15 calendar days of receipt of the panel report, the dean will issue his or her decision to the parties, unless there are compelling reasons for delay.
 The dean must inform the student of his or her right to appeal an adverse decision.

 - Appeal.
-If any party is not satisfied with the dean's decision, the party may appeal to the appropriate senior academic administrator (either the Senior Vice President for Academic Affairs and Provost, or the Vice President for Health Sciences).
+If any party is not satisfied with the dean's decision, the party may appeal to the appropriate senior academic administrator (either the Executive Vice President and Provost, or the Vice President for Health Sciences).
 The purpose of the appeal is to determine whether the parties have been afforded due process.
 The party must file a written appeal to the senior academic administrator within 10 calendar days of receipt of the decision by the dean.
 The party must explain the basis for the appeal.
 The senior academic administrator has the discretion to decide how to process the appeal.
 The appeal may be handled by written submissions or oral presentations to the senior academic administrator or delegate, or the senior academic administrator may set up an appellate hearing panel to hear the appeal and provide a recommendation before making a decision.
 In any case, the senior academic administrator will provide a written decision to the parties.
 The senior academic administrator will issue a decision within 30 calendar days of the filing of the appeal, unless there are compelling reasons for delay.

 This same process applies to appeals from a college's Academic Complaint Officer finding that a complaint falls outside the scope of this procedure under paragraph 4 above.
 The senior academic administrator may reverse the Officer's decision and return the complaint to the college for a hearing, or the senior academic administrator may affirm the decision by the Officer that the complaint is outside the scope of this procedure.